-Activity note: Hotel check-in from 3:00 p.m.
-PLEASE NOTE: This program begins in Phoenix, Arizona, and ends in Las Vegas, Nevada.
+Evening: Take the remainder of the evening to rest from a day of travel in anticipation of the adventures ahead.
+Please remember that this program starts in Phoenix, AZ and ends in Las Vegas, NV.
 Most airlines will book flights that arrive in Phoenix and depart from Las Vegas.
 If you drive your own car you may leave it at the starting hotel parking lot during the duration of the trip.
 Several airlines sell one way tickets between Las Vegas and Phoenix at affordable prices if booked far enough in advance.

-Activity note: The motorcoach ride today is about 120 miles, approximately 2.5 hours.
-A couple of 1/2 mile walks; paved walkway at Montezuma Castle.
-Elevation in Sedona area 4,000-4,500 feet.
+Activity note: Motorcoach ride about 120 miles/ 2.5 hours.
+A couple of half mile walks.
+Paved walkway at Montezuma Castle.
+Elevation in Sedona area 4000-4500'.

-Morning: Bring your luggage to the vehicle(s) at 8:15 a.m. and board for departure.
-As we journey north, our Group Leader will provide commentary on the changing view outside the window.
-We’ll observe plant communities as we move from the Basin and Range region to the central highlands and transition zone of the Verde Valley.
-For our first field trip, we’ll visit the picturesque, wonderfully preserved five-story, 700-year-old Anasazi pueblo ruins at Montezuma's Castle.
+Morning: Bring your luggage to the vehicle(s) at 8:15 AM and board for the departure.
+Journey north and watch the plant communities change as we move from the Basin and Range region to the central highlands and transition zone of the Verde Valley.
+Visit the picturesque, wonderfully preserved five-story, 700-year-old Anasazi pueblo ruins at Montezuma's Castle.

 Lunch: At a local restaurant, eat a plated lunch with coffee, tea, water included; other beverages available for purchase.

-Activity note: The motorcoach ride today is about 120 miles, approximately 2.5 hours.
-Flagstaff and Grand Canyon South Rim elevation is about 7,000 feet.
+Activity note: Motorcoach ride about 120 miles/2.5 hours.
+Time for a short walk to the canyon rim for sunset.
+Flagstaff and Grand Canyon South Rim elevation is ~7000'.

-Morning: We’ll head out on one of Arizona's most scenic highways through the steep, rock-walled cliffs of Oak Creek Canyon to the Museum of Northern Arizona (MNA) in Flagstaff.
-Founded in 1928 as a community effort by a group of Flagstaff citizens, MNA is a private, non-profit institution originally established as a repository for Native American artifacts and natural history specimens from the Colorado Plateau.
-The founders, zoologist Dr. Harold S. Colton and artist Mary-Russell Ferrell Colton, were dedicated to preserving the area’s history and cultures.
-From humble beginnings in Flagstaff, the MNA has evolved into a regional center of learning with collections, exhibits, educational programs, publications, and research projects that serve thousands of people each year.
-As the only accredited museum within 150 miles of Flagstaff, the MNA plays a vital role as interpreter of the Colorado Plateau.
+Morning: Load up for the trip up one of Arizona's most scenic highways through the steep, rock-walled cliffs of Oak Creek Canyon to the Museum of Northern Arizona in Flagstaff.
+Founded in 1928 as a community effort by a group of Flagstaff citizens, the Museum of Northern Arizona (MNA) is a private, nonprofit institution that was originally established as a repository for Native American artifacts and natural history specimens from the Colorado Plateau.
+The original founders, zoologist Dr. Harold S. Colton and artist Mary-Russell Ferrell Colton, who were from Philadelphia, Pennsylvania, were dedicated to preserving the history and cultures of northern Arizona.
+From its humble beginnings in Flagstaff, MNA has evolved into a regional center of learning with collections, exhibits, educational programs, publications, and research projects that serve thousands of people each year.
+As the only accredited museum within 150 miles of Flagstaff, the Museum of Northern Arizona plays a vital role as interpreter of the Colorado Plateau.

-Afternoon: Continuing our journey to the Grand Canyon, we’ll ride along Scenic Highway 180 through the San Francisco Peaks Volcanic Field.
-We’ll stop at Scenic Mather Point, named after the first Director of the Park Service, for our first view of the Grand Canyon.
-Late afternoon check in at our Grand Canyon Lodge.
+Afternoon: Continue our scenic journey to the Grand Canyon along Scenic Highway 180 through the San Francisco Peaks Volcanic Field.
+Stop at Scenic Mather Point, named after the first Director of the Park Service, for your first view of the Grand Canyon.
+Late afternoon Check-in at our Grand Canyon Lodge.

-Morning: We’ll go on a walking field trip in Grand Canyon Village to learn about its history.
+Morning: For early risers, there is the optional pre-dawn bus/van trip and walk to view sunrise over the Grand Canyon.
+After breakfast, We will have a history walk in Grand Canyon Village.
 Grand Canyon Village includes Verkamps Visitor Center, the El Tovar Hotel, Mary Jane Colter's Hopi House, rock walls and trails built by the Civilian Conservation Corp, the Bright Angel Lodge with its famous Geological Fireplace, and Kolb Studio.

-Afternoon: Your trip leader(s) will offer a guided walk along the Geologic Walk of time and/or the bright Angel Trail.
+Afternoon: In the afternoon, we will have free time to explore the Grand Canyon.
+Ride the Red Line Shuttle, walk on the rim, hike the Bright Angel Trail into the canyon, explore the bookstore, or visit the Kolb Studio.
+The Red Line Shuttle is a 14 mile scenic round trip with stops at iconic view points such as Trail View, the Powell Memorial, Hopi Point, the Abyss and Hermits Rest.
+The Rim Trail now includes the Geologic Walk of Time.
 The Trail of Time is an interpretive walking timeline trail that focuses on Grand Canyon vistas and rocks to guide visitors to ponder, explore, and understand the magnitude of geologic time and the stories encoded by Grand Canyon rock layers and landscapes.
-The Bright Angel Trail — originally a game trail down a geologic fault line — has been used, modified, and expanded by successive generations of prehistoric and historic Indians, explorers, miners, and now park visitors.
-The Kolb Studio, originally home and office to Elsworth and Emery Kolb, now holds an exhibit documenting their extraordinary photographic career at the Grand Canyon as well as a small bookstore of the non-profit Grand Canyon Association.
-Or you can take this opportunity for personal independent exploration to see and do what interests you most.
-Please refer to the list of Free Time Opportunities.
-The Group Leader will be happy to offer suggestions.
-You can ride Red Line Shuttle, walk on the rim, hike the Bright Angel Trail into the canyon, explore the bookstore, and visit the Kolb Studio.
-The Red Line Shuttle is a 14-mile, scenic round-trip with stops at iconic viewpoints such as Trail View, the Powell Memorial, Hopi Point, the Abyss and Hermits Rest.
+The Bright Angel Trail was originally a game trail down a geologic fault line, it has been used, modified, and expanded by successive generations of prehistoric and historic Indians, explorers, miners, and now park visitors.
+Originally home and office to Elsworth and Emery Kolb, the Kolb Studio now holds an exhibit documenting their extraordinary photographic career at the Grand Canyon as well as a small bookstore of the non-profit Grand Canyon Association.